IronCoreLabs/tenant-security-client-php/README.md

 This library uses CURL for http requests and OpenSSL for AES encryption/decryption.

+## License

+The Tenant Security Client is licensed under the [GNU Affero General Public License](https://github.com/IronCoreLabs/tenant-security-client-php/blob/main/LICENSE).
+We also offer commercial licenses - [email](mailto:info@ironcorelabs.com) for more information.

 Copyright (c) 2021 IronCore Labs, Inc. All rights reserved.